 Liz spent three years at the Harvard College Admissions Office where she coordinated the Harvard Alumni Interviewing Program and served as an Admissions Officer, reviewing 750+ applications annually.
 During that time, Liz was also an Academic Advisor to freshmen at Harvard College, helping them choose courses and navigate the transition to college.
 While a graduate student at Boston University, Liz was the Internship Coordinator at the College of Communication, educating students in all aspects of the internship process, from resume creation to conducting mock interviews.

-Originally from Cincinnati, OH, Liz is proud to have called Boston home for the past 10 years.
 Liz is an avid classical musician and in 2008 she was selected to be a Viola Fellow at the Tanglewood Music Center where she performed with James Levine, Renee Flemming, and the Boston Symphony Orchestra.
 After writing a dozen screenplays, Liz is hard at work on her first novel!

 Liz enjoys food from the kids menu, clever product design, and stories with a dramatic character arc.
 When Liz is not writing, you are most likely to find her making elaborate calendars, re-reading her favorite books, and watching cooking shows on Netflix.